MicrosoftDocs/Viva/Viva/engage/overview.md

 ## Availability

-Viva Engage will be available as a Microsoft Teams app.
+Viva Engage is available as a Microsoft Teams app.
 This means that you can use Viva Engage through Microsoft Teams from a desktop web browser, in Windows, Mac, iOS, or Android device.

-Viva Engage will be replacing the Yammer Communities app for Microsoft Teams in late August.
-In late August, the app will be automatically updated to the new Viva Engage brand.
-However, the UX changes that you see here that are different from the Communities will begin roll out at the same time, but only completed by the end of September.
-There may be users in your organization that receive the new experience earlier than others within this time frame.

 ## What’s the relationship between Viva Engage and Yammer?